-The Bank assesses at each balance sheet date whether there is any objective evidence that a financial asset or a group of financial assets is impaired.
+The Bank assesses at each statement of financial position date whether there is any objective evidence that a financial asset or a group of financial assets is impaired.
 If such evidence exists, the recoverable amount is estimated in order to determine the amount of impairment loss to be recognised in the income statement.